m4rco-/dorothy2/README.md

 ##Introduction

 Dorothy2 is a framework created for mass malware analysis.
 Currently, it is mainly based on analyzing the network behavior of a virtual machine where a suspicious executable was executed.
+Additionally, it is able to recognize new spawned processes by comparing them with a previously created baseline.
-However, static binary analysis and system behavior analysis will be shortly introduced in the next version.
+Static binary analysis and an improved system behavior analysis will be shortly introduced in the next versions.

 Dorothy2 is a continuation of my Bachelor degree's final project ([Dorothy: inside the Storm](https://www.honeynet.it/wp-content/uploads/Dorothy/The_Dorothy_Project.pdf) ) that I presented on Feb 2009.
 The main framework's structure remained almost the same, and it has been fully detailed in my degree's final project or in this short [paper](http://www.honeynet.it/wp-content/uploads/Dorothy/EC2ND-Dorothy.pdf).
 More information about the whole project can be found on the Italian Honeyproject [website](http://www.honeynet.it).